damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/public-api.md

 ## checkSessionChanged$

-The `checkSessionChanged$` observable gets emitted values every time the server comes back with a check session and the value `changed`.
-If you want to get an information about when the CheckSession Event has been received generally take a look at the [public events](public-events.md).
+The `checkSessionChanged$` observable emits values every time the server comes back with a check session and the value `changed`.
+If you want to get information about when the `CheckSession` Event has been received, please take a look at the [public events](public-events.md).

-Example:

 ```ts
 this.checkSessionChanged$ = this.oidcSecurityService.checkSessionChanged$;